-Could the Oasis of Ready Player One Exist in Our World?
+Can the Oasis of Ready Player One Exist in Real-Life?

-Is such a fantastical realm within our grasp?
+Question: Is such a fantastical realm possible in real-life?

-Copyright protects creators of all genres and is generally accepted to be a good thing.
-Because of that, it is sometimes forgotten that copyright is by its nature a double-edged sword too.
-Too often it switches to being a bane to creativity, be it in the form of barriers to entry or restriction to resources.
+Too often, Copyright could be a bane to creativity, be it in the form of barriers to entry or restriction to resources.
 This is made worse by the fact that anything justifying an international copyright is inevitably tagged with a monetary value carrying many zeroes.
 In some cases, the amounts run into the millions.

-When considering whether the Oasis could become a reality in our world, you might think of Facebook.
+When considering whether the Oasis is a possibility in real-life, you might think of Facebook.
 Indeed, the accomplishments of the leading social media platform are nothing short of astonishing.
 Not only has it transformed our lifestyles, it reshaped the way we communicate.
 What’s doubly impressive is that after 14 years, no organization has created a parallel that could remotely challenge Facebook’s domination.
 In every sense, Facebook is a cultural, commercial, and technological miracle.
-Which then suggests that given the right marketing and technology, a virtual reality “Oasis” could also transform our lives the same way.
+This in turn suggests that given the right marketing and technology, a virtual reality “Oasis” could also transform our lives the same way.

 Don’t forget.
 Facebook is a giant, but only within its own room in a house full of rooms.
-In competition are all sorts of other social media platforms, from Twitter to YouTube, to Tumblr, to Pinterest, just to name a few.
+In competition are all sorts of other social media platforms.
+From Twitter to YouTube, to Tumblr, and Pinterest, to name but a few.
 Every hour, these players feverishly compete for more of the same pie.
 On most days, all end the day with little meaningful gain.

-In the context of Ready Player One, this suggests that even if the Oasis does appear in our world, it is unlikely to achieve the kind of global pervasiveness described in the novel and movie.
-Competitors of all sorts would quickly appear, and in the long run, drive down market shares and advertisement revenues.
-The ultimate consequence of this is that no platform would ever accumulate the sort of financial value depicted in Ready Player One.
-Without that sort of money, innovation and development are constrained, or should I say, stifled.
-In worst case scenarios, some setups might even end up bankrupt very quickly.
-No thanks to the inability to pay for the massive resources necessary to make elaborate digital daydreams possible.
+In the context of Ready Player One, this situation suggests that even if the Oasis does appear in our world, it is unlikely to achieve the kind of global pervasiveness described in the novel and movie.
+Competitors and copycats of all sorts would quickly appear, and in the long run, these will greatly drive down market shares and advertisement revenues.

 3. Health and Safety Concerns